TN19N/ft_transcendence_backend/README.md

 This repository is the API implementation for the ft_transcendence project.

 ## Docs:
-  - API docs are available at route `http://localhost:$BACKEND_PORT/api/docs`
+  - API docs are available at `http://localhost:$BACKEND_PORT/api/docs`
   - Subject is available at ./docs